Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 Earning 1% cash – or more – for doing nothing but shop for things you’d buy anyway?

-Sure, cash back may not boast the ‘highest overall rewards’ – but for us who like to keep the math simple (read: free cash)…This is home away from home.
+Sure, cash back may not boast the “highest overall rewards” – but for those of us who like to keep the math simple (read: free cash)…This is home away from home.

-Keeping the math even simpler, let’s focus on these top 5.
+Keeping the math even simpler, let’s focus on these top cards.

 1. SimplyCash Card from American Express